ppatel-sitecore/Sitecore-XM-Integrations/README.md

         - Copy to [ProjectFolder]\Dependencies folder (must create this folder) and reference in the project from here
     - .\NugetPackageSolutions\Sitecore.Foundation.DynamicSitemapAPI\Sitecore.Foundation.DynamicSitemapAPI.dll.config
         - Copy to [ProjectFolder]\Dependencies folder (must create this folder) and reference in the project from here
-2. Copy the following AppConfig folder as is, into your XM/XP project solution (i.e. can only be used even with a Traditional Sitecore XM/XP instance):
+2. Copy the 'AppConfig' as is, into your XM/XP project solution (i.e. can only be used even with a Traditional Sitecore XM/XP instance):
     - e.g .\NugetPackageSolutions\Sitecore.Foundation.DynamicSitemapAPI\AppConfig => to => [ProjectFolder]\AppConfig

 #### Summary Documention (Pending)